eLearning Translation: A Complete Guide for 2026

 Linguistic and cultural nuances can bring unexpected difficulties to the translation or localization process.
 Even professional translators can get confused when dealing with the intricacies of linguistic and cultural variations.

-For example, slang, jokes, or subtle cultural references in the source language may not have direct equivalents in the target language.
+For example, slang, jokes, or subtle cultural references in the source language may not have direct equivalents in the learners’ native language.
 In such cases, translators can opt for localization or even omit these potentially problematic parts of the content from an eLearning course.

 Added and hidden translation costs